 A standup meeting is an excellent example of a daily routine that can break or improve a team’s effectiveness over time.
 Effective daily standup meetings empower teams with a robust framework for long-term success.
 On the other hand, ineffective standups can hinder a team’s ability to accomplish its goals.

-How Do You Do A Daily Standup Meeting?
+How Do You Do Daily Stand-up Meetings?

 The scum should address three cornerstone standup questions: